gediz/mpv-wiki/Stuff-to-do.md

 - Replace Xlib usage with XCB.
 (Basically writing a new backend for X11, based on XCB instead of Xlib.
 Preferably without using the old code, so it can be LGPL.)

-- Write a new LGPL ALSA audio output.
-(Without using the old ao_alsa.c code.)

 - Make ytdl lua wrapper more sophisticated: async loading of playlists, loading of both playlist and video if an URL has both, preloading of ytdl videos.

 - Export src_rect and dst_rect from the VO via property (perhaps read-writable?)